mgreensmith/confidant-client-ruby/README.md

 #### Things that work

-- The `get_service` CLI subcommand can fetch service credentials using a v2 KMS authentication token.
+- The `get_service` CLI command (`Client.get_service`) can fetch service credentials from a Confidant server using a v2 KMS authentication token.
+- All currently-available CLI options are correctly configurable.

 #### Things that have not been implemented yet

-- Any other CLI subcommand, notably everything to do with server-blinded credentials
+- Any other CLI command, notably everything to do with server-blinded credentials
-- JSON config files
 - API retries/backoff
 - The `confidant-format` formatter
 - KMS v1 auth tokens